team-nameless/nameless-discord-bot/README.md

 python3 main.py
 ```

-## Noice, your code is so cool, and I wanna contribute my parts on them!
+## Noice, your code is so cool, and I wanna contribute my parts on them

 See [CONTRIBUTING.md](https://github.com/Lilia-Workshop/nameless/blob/main/CONTRIBUTING.md)